soi-20/brains/_pages/strategy.md

 Why can you ignore the market?
 Because Which market does not depend on you, it's on the user.
 You’re not in the market you think you’re in – you’re in the market your users think you’re in.
 Most failed companies made the wrong "Awesome product" by choosing the wrong market and following the wrong standard.

 Market-size is not important at all.
-Numbers are about the past if you wanna create new things you need to focus on what's the one that can't be copied and people don't know they need it yet.
+Numbers are about the past if you wanna create new things, you need to focus on what's the one that can't be copied and people don't know they need it yet.

 If you are thinking about market-size, you are thinking how to beat the competitors.

-If you want to be creative, don’t be data-driven.
+So.
+Igore competition, don’t be data-driven.